Avoid Mind Traps & Build Resilience

 Optimism isn’t pretending everything is fine.
 Real optimism is grounded in truth—and choosing hope anyway.

-Self-efficacy is a game-changing form of resilience.
-It’s the belief that you can handle hard things—not because life is easy, but because you’ve done hard things before.
+Self-efficacy is a game-changing mindset of resilience.
+It’s the belief that you can handle hard things because you’ve done hard things before, and you can do it again.

 Resilience is often framed as something internal—your mindset, your habits, your ability to recover.
 Human connection is one of the most powerful resilience tools we have.